openshift/lightspeed-service/README.md

 1. Redis cache
 1. Postgres cache

 Entries stored in cache have compound keys that consist of `user_id` and `conversation_id`.
 It is possible for one user to have multiple conversations and thus multiple `conversation_id` values at the same time.
 Global cache capacity can be specified.
-The capacity is measured as number of entries; entries size are ignored in this computation.
+The capacity is measured as the number of entries; entries size are ignored in this computation.

 #### In-memory cache

-In-memory cache is implemented as a queue with defined maximum capacity specified as number of entries that can be stored in a cache.
-That number is limit for all cache entries, not matter how many users are using LLM.
-When new entry is put into the cache and if the maximum capacity is reached, oldest entry is removed from the cache.
+In-memory cache is implemented as a queue with a defined maximum capacity specified as the number of entries that can be stored in a cache.
+That number is the limit for all cache entries, it doesn't matter how many users are using the LLM.
+When the new entry is put into the cache and if the maximum capacity is reached, the oldest entry is removed from the cache.

 #### Redis cache

 Entries are stored in Redis as dictionary.
-LRU policy can be specified that allows Redis to automatically remove oldest entries.
+LRU policy can be specified that allows Redis to automatically remove the oldest entries.

 #### Postgres cache

-Entries are stored in one Postgres table with following schema:
+Entries are stored in one Postgres table with the following schema:

 ```
      Column      |            Type             | Nullable | Default | Storage  |